Prof. Dr. Remus Gergel

 News and Events

-Students are presenting their empirical work on the Structure of Colloquial English at this term’s Poster Day on July 29, 2021 (virtually).
+Students presented their empirical work on the Structure and Meaning of English Varieties at this term's Poster Day on February 10, 2022 .

 Remus Gergel, Ingo Reich and Augustin Speyer organized a workshop on Particles in German, English and beyond on January 21-22, 2019.
 Click here for the workshop website.